What are Modules?

 Use Modules to:

-Students only view the module content assigned to them in the modules structure.
+Students only view module content that has been published and assigned to them.
 Each module can contain files, discussions, assignments, quizzes, and other learning materials.
 Modules can be expanded and collapsed.